 Magnesium is a good aid for sleep.

-Have a bath with Epsom salts to relax your physiology.
+Have a warm bath with Epsom salts to relax your physiology.

 Don’t spend too long in bed not sleeping, you need to associate bed with sleep.

-Ensure your environment is conducive to sleep – warm, comfortable, nice and dark
+Ensure your environment is conducive to sleep – comfortable, tidy and dark.

 Sleep And Your Thoughts